 One of the classic canon of the Caronis released by Velier and now an object of cult worship, a unicorn rum for many.
 “A shattering experience” I wrote with trembling hands in 2017 and I meant it.
 Steroidal fortitude and a cheerful lack of caution for one’s health is needed to drink this rum; and it’s not the best Caroni out there…for sure it is one of the better ones, though.
 I don’t always agree with these multiple micro-bottlings from the same year that characterize the vast Velier Caroni output over the years, yet I also think that to dilute this thing down to a more manageable proof point would have been our loss.
 Now at least we can say we’ve had it.
 And take a week-long nap.

-Australia adds another to the list with this European bottling of rum from the land of Oz.
-It’s a sharp knife to the glottis, a Conrad-like moment of stormy weather.
-What surprises, after one recovers, is how traditional it seems, how unexceptional (aside from the power) – you walk in expecting a Bundie, say, but emerge with a seriously strong Caribbean-type rum.
-That doesn’t make it bad in any sense, just a very interesting overproof from a country whose rums we don’t know enough about..
+Australia adds another to the list with this European bottling of rum from the land of Oz, and another released a year later.
+The first is a sharp knife to the glottis, a Conrad-like moment of stormy weather.
+The second, with an additional year of ageing, is much tamer, much better, though still seriously strong.
+What surprises, after one recovers, is how traditional both seem (aside from the power) – you walk in expecting a Bundie, say, but emerge with a jacked-up Caribbean-type rum.
+That doesn’t make either one bad in any sense, just two very interesting overproofs from a country whose rums we don’t know enough about.

 Apparently Stroh does indeed now use Caribbean distillate for their various proofed expressions, and it’s marginally more drinkable these days as a consequence.
 The initial review I did was the old version, and hearkens back to rum verschnitt that was so popular in Germany in the 19th and early 20th century.
 Not my cup of tea, really.
 A spiced rum, and we have enough real ones out there for me not to worry too much about it.
 It’s strong and ethanol-y as hell, and should only be used as a flavouring agent for pastries, or an Austrian jägertee.